 The bulb should be planted so the top is three to four inches below the ground surface.

-The sandy loam in Florida makes Hymenocallis calathina produce abundant offsets, so many that the bulb seldom increases in size from year to year.
+The sandy loam in Florida makes Hymenocallis calathina produce abundant offsets, so many that the bulb seldom increases in size yearly.
 That seems to be the difficulty with Hymenocallis calathina all over the Southeast.

 Growing Indoors